Residential Lease Preparation in Colorado

 Habitability and Quiet Enjoyment Protections

 Colorado law imposes a warranty of habitability, which requires landlords to provide and maintain safe and livable conditions throughout the lease term.
 Tenants must have access to basic services such as heat, water, sewer, and electricity, and the residence must be free from life-threatening or hazardous conditions.
 Landlords also have a duty to honor the tenant’s right to quiet enjoyment, meaning the tenant has the legal right to occupy the property without excessive interference, unauthorized entry, or disruptions that compromise the use of the home.
+Visit Owning Residential Rental Property in Colorado for more information.

 How GLO Can Help